 Like his predecessor, Jiang made sure that the party dominated the military.
-Deng held on to the Chairmanship of the Central Military Commission for many years, when first Hu Yaobang and then Zhao Ziyang, each as general secretary of the party, were groomed to succeed him.
-Deng acted differently with regard to Jiang.
-In order to strengthen Jiang's hand with the military, Deng ceded the CMC to Jiang in November 1989, soon after Jiang assumed charge of the CCP as its the General Secretary.
-Three years later, Deng helped Jiang to ease the two brothers Yang Baiping and Yang Shangkun out of their vice chairmanship of the CMC, because of their insubordination to Jiang, and in spite of the fact that Yang Shangkun had been an important long-term supporter and friend of Deng.
-Jiang increased military spending, and exercised his powers of promotion and appointment to gain the loyalty of generals and commanding military officers.
+Deng held on to the Chairmanship of the Central Military Commission for many years, when first Hu Yaobang and then Zhao Ziyang, each as general secretary of the party, was groomed to succeed him.
+Deng acted differently regarding Jiang.
+To strengthen Jiang's hand with the military, Deng ceded the CMC to Jiang in November 1989, soon after Jiang assumed charge of the CCP as its the General Secretary.
+Three years later, Deng helped Jiang to ease the two brothers Yang Baibing and Yang Shangkun out of their vice chairmanship of the CMC, because of their insubordination to Jiang, and although Yang Shangkun had been an important long-term supporter and friend of Deng.
+Jiang increased military spending and exercised his powers of promotion and appointment to gain the loyalty of generals and commanding military officers.
 He pursued energetically a policy of upgrading and modernizing China's military forces.
 During the period of his collective leadership, China strengthened its capacity for space exploration, and the use of technology in the cybersphere.
-His administration's bold move to detach the military from its multitude of commercial interests in 1998, was a clear indication that "the party commanded the gun".
+His administration's bold move in 1998 to detach the military from its multitude of commercial interests was a clear indication that 'the party commanded the gun'.